onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 !!!important

     Changes in the templates will only be visible on the production environment after clearing the CIM cache (or restarting the application).
-Please ask your contact within Onegini.
+Please ask your contact within OneWelcome.